juniorbnkr/ozain/README.md

     for more information, see: https://paratext.org/usfm/
     THis Lib is recommended for simplified versions (usfm-s)

-<sub> * Ozain is one of the deities of the Yoruba religion.
-In the Santería syncretizes with San Silvestre.
-Michael the Archangel.
+<sub> * Ozain is one of the orishas of the Yoruba religion.
+This deity, in the Santería, syncretizes with Michael the Archangel.
+It's s the orisha of sacred leaves, medicinal and liturgical herbs.
+No ceremony can be performed without your interference.
+Its priest is the Baba ewe or Babalossaim.
 It is also known as Ossanhe or Ossanha in Afro-Brazilian cults.
 Can be written as (Ozain, Osain, Osain, Ossain, Ossain,     Osanyin, Ossaniyn, Ossain or Ossain)
 </sub>